Wednesday, June 25, 2025

 Some food that is made and enjoyed here are: Frittinga (fried street food), Quesillo, Indio Viejo, Rondon, Chancho con yuca, Naca tamal, Vaho/Baho, Sopa mon Dongo, Pinolillo drink, Vigaron and Gallopinto.

-In Central American states, they have nicknames, the Costa Ricans are Ticos, Salvadorians are Guanacos, Guatemalans are Chapin, Hondurans are Cathrachos, and Nicaraguans are Pinoleros.
+In Central American states, they have nicknames: the Costa Ricans are Ticos, Salvadorians are Guanacos, Guatemalans are Chapin, Hondurans are Cathrachos, and Nicaraguans are Pinoleros.

-They also have a saying "Soy puro Pinolero; ¡Nicaragüense por gracia de Dios", which means "I am totally Nicaraguan Pinalero by the grace of God".
+They also have a saying, "Soy puro Pinolero; ¡Nicaragüense por gracia de Dios", which means "I am totally Nicaraguan Pinalero by the grace of God".

 With a population of 6.824 million people, and with one out of six Nicaraguans living in either Costa Rica or the USA, the population is around 69% Mestizos, with 17% whites with Spanish heritage, with around 9% being in the black community, and the last 5% being part of the Indigenous Ameradianian groups.

-their current is the Cordoba, they use the type A American style plug outlets and they drive on the right side of the road.
+Their current is the Cordoba, they use the type A American style plug outlets and they drive on the right side of the road.

-They have very diverse people groups mainly due to their colonial past, from people like Christopher Columbus to French pirates.
+They have very diverse people groups, mainly due to their colonial past, from people like Christopher Columbus to French pirates.

 They have the largest population of people of African descent in Central America and most live on the Caribbean coast, most of them were brought by the British during the colonial times when the Brits colonised what was then called the Miskito coast which is named after the Miskito tribe which inhabited the area, the people living there are now named the Garifuna tribe.